-Annually, Memorandums of Understanding between the District and the local police department will be reviewed to ensure that personnel are adequately trained, including being trained to deescalate potentially violent situations.
+Awards: Recognition for Academic Achievement, Character & Citizenship Elem/MS/HS Annually, Memorandums of Understanding between the District and the local police department will be reviewed to ensure that personnel is adequately trained, including being trained to deescalate potentially violent situations.
 The District's Chief Emergency Officer shall be responsible for reviewing the memorandum and recommending changes.

-The Student Code of Conduct provides for procedures regarding bullying, violence, and harassment and other prohibited student conduct.
+The Student Code of Conduct provides for procedures regarding bullying, violence, harassment, and other prohibited student conduct.
 The Code shall be disseminated to all staff and students by the first week of school.
-This section of the Code contains procedures to be followed by all school personnel regarding student conduct, reporting of violations, and penalties, procedures and referrals for all inappropriate behaviors as set forth in the Code.
+This section of the Code contains procedures to be followed by all school personnel regarding student conduct, reporting of violations, and penalties, procedures, and referrals for all inappropriate behaviors as set forth in the Code.
 Staff members will be trained annually in recognizing and effectively dealing with these behaviors.
 The Dignity Act Coordinator at each school building shall be responsible for ensuring that such training will occur.